nus-cs2113-AY2021S2/tp/docs/team/rizavur.md

 I contributed to the parts of the DG that describe and explain `UIManager Component`, `Custom Alias Feature` and parts of the `Appendix: Instructions for manual testing`, including the UML diagrams.

 ### Contributions to team-based tasks
-I contributed in the developer testing of NUSMaze by creating JUnit tests ro ensure that NUSMaze runs correctly and any changes in the codebase do not accidentally deviate from the intended outcomes. <br>
+I contributed in the developer testing of NUSMaze by creating JUnit tests to ensure that NUSMaze runs correctly and any changes in the codebase do not accidentally deviate from the intended outcomes. <br>

 ### Review contributions
 The link to PR reviews by me can be found [here](https://github.com/AY2021S2-CS2113T-T09-2/tp/pulls?q=is%3Apr+is%3Aclosed+author%3ARizavur).